What we offer

 Planning for the future and protecting your assets

-Why should you make a Will?
+Why make a will?

-You would never dream of using a rogue builder to work on your house or leave it to fall into disrepair so why would you cut corners with everything that you own by not using a solicitor to create your Will?
+You would never dream of using a rogue builder to work on your house or leave it to fall into disrepair so why would you cut corners with everything that you own by not using a solicitor to create your will?

-We often hear reasons why people don’t have a Will such as, “I’m tempting fate”, “I’m too young” and “I’ve got nothing to leave”.

-In response to those reasons we would say that having a Will is sensible especially if you have a family.
-You’re never too young to have a Will.
+We often hear reasons why people don’t have a will such as, “I’m tempting fate”, “I’m too young” and “I’ve got nothing to leave”.
+Our specialist wills and wealth planning lawyers say that having a will is sensible especially if you have a family.
+You’re never too young to have a will.

-When creating a Will it is important to make sure that not only are all your assets included but that specialist advice is taken, where needed, to cover any inheritance tax or individual circumstances.
+When creating a will it is important to make sure that not only are all your assets included but that specialist advice is taken, where needed, to cover any inheritance tax or individual circumstances.

 At the start of the process you will meet with your dedicated solicitor who will advise you and draft your will themselves.

 Your solicitor will also advise you (if needed) on the provision of care for children and seniors and wills and succession planning for business owners.

 We are open and transparent about our charges.
 We will also give you a choice as to how you wish to pay for your will.
 To find out more about our prices, please go to our wills price list page.